Jonas-Ste/GAD_MBA_FC/README.md

 ## 03_MBA_analysis
 This folder contains all files necessary to re-run the Bayesian Multilevel model.
 Please note that an up-to-date installation of AFNI is needed in order for the scripts to run.
-Please refer to the [help file of the AFNI MBA function](https://afni.nimh.nih.gov/pub/dist/doc/program_help/MBA.html) on how to set-up MBA correctly.
+Please refer to the [help file of the AFNI MBA function](https://afni.nimh.nih.gov/pub/dist/doc/program_help/MBA.html) on how to set-up AFNI and MBA correctly.
 Then use the "prepare_MBA_analysis.R" script to produce the input file to MBA in the correct structure.
 For convenience, the generated input file ("MBA_input_full.txt" is included in the folder but can also be reproduced by running the script.
+The file "ROIlist.txt" contains the names for the ROIs as they will appear in the output of the MBA function.
 Lastly, the file "run_MBA_full.txt" contains the AFNI command to call the MBA function with the correct model and the data-table produced by the script above.
 This can be executed by running the following command in your console:
 ```